Institutes & Centers

 CHANGING THE NAME OF AN INSTITUTE OR CENTER

-Upon completing the Name Change Request Form, the Form is submitted to the ODS Academic Planning team at firstname.lastname@example.org.
-Upon approval, Academic Planning will route the Form for signatures and communicate the results with other USF offices.
-Institutional Effectiveness will then submit a Memo to the Board of Governors to change the institute or center’s name on the official BOG inventory and update the USF institute and center inventory accordingly.
-More information about changing the name of an institute or center can be found on the Academic Planning webpage.
+Upon completing the Name Change Request Form, the Form is submitted to the ODS Institutional Effectiveness unit at email@example.com.
+Upon approval, Institutional Effectiveness will route the Form for signatures and communicate the results with other USF offices.
+Institutional Effectiveness will then submit a Memo to the Board of Governors to change the Institute or Center’s name on the official BOG inventory and update the USF Institute and Center inventory accordingly.

 TERMINATING AN INSTITUTE OR CENTER